 Why This Should Worry You

-A poorly built asphalt driveway doesn’t fail immediately it fails slowly, and by the time cracks, sinking, and water damage appear, the contractor is usually long gone.
+A poorly built asphalt driveway doesn’t fail immediately; it fails slowly, and by the time cracks, sinking, and water damage appear, the contractor is usually long gone.

 Repairs are rarely effective.
 In most cases, the driveway must be completely torn out and replaced.